Back

 Another issue that can occur is when the model masks the actual performance of the minority class.
 This can be problematic when identifying rare events or anomalies, where accurate classification of the minority class is crucial.

-For instance, a fraud detection model must have high accuracy and be able to detect even granular deviations or anomalies in the system.
-Sometimes, masking of majority transactions may lead to subtle fraudulent activities getting missed if the majority of transactions are legitimate.
+For instance, a fraud detection model must be highly accurate and able to detect even granular deviations or anomalies in the system.
+Sometimes, masking the majority of transactions may lead to subtle fraudulent activities getting missed if the majority of transactions are legitimate.
 Relying solely on accuracy might mask this issue, leading to a false sense of security.

 Solutions and Alternatives